Credit Agricole in talks to hand Greek bank to Alpha

 "What's important is that Credit Agricole is hinting that the transaction may be core equity tier 1 enhancing for 2013," said KBW analyst Jean-Pierre Lambert.
 "They don't give the numbers at this point, but it could be good news for them."

-Hoping to strengthen Emporiki further, Credit Agricole will boost a previously announced 2.3 billion-euro ($2.96 billion) recapitalization by 550 million.
+Hoping to strengthen Emporiki further, Credit Agricole will boost a previously announced 2.3 billion-euro ($2.96 billion) recapitalisation by 550 million.

 The move amounts to a re-allocation of part of 4.6 billion euros in net funding Credit Agricole had extended to Emporiki as of the end of June into equity.